Best Monitor light bars 2026: 7 Compared (9 Sources)

 Best Overall: BenQ ScreenBar Halo 2 (~$199) — Check price

 The Halo 2 is the most feature-complete monitor light bar available in 2026.
-Its adjustable ambient backlight creates a wash behind the monitor, reducing the harsh contrast between screen and surroundings.
-The wireless dial controller provides instant brightness and color temperature control with a built-in display showing precise values.
-The integrated motion sensor turns the light on/off automatically and dims with ambient light.
-At CRI>95 and 1000+ lux center illumination, color accuracy is near-perfect for creative work.
-Fits curved monitors from 1000R to 1800R. [src1, src6]
+Its tri-zone ambient backlight — which BenQ rates at 423% wider coverage than the original Halo — creates a wash behind the monitor, reducing the harsh contrast between screen and surroundings.
+The rechargeable wireless dial controller (up to three months per charge) provides instant brightness and colour temperature control with a built-in display showing precise values.
+The ultrasonic motion sensor detects presence within 60 ± 10 cm and dims with ambient light.
+At Rf>96 and >1000 lux centre illuminance measured at 50 cm, with an 85×50 cm pool at 500 lux, colour accuracy is near-perfect for creative work.
+Powered by USB-C at 5V/3A.
+Fits bezels 0.43–6 cm (0.17–2.36") and curvature 1000R–1800R.
+BenQ cites IEEE PAR 1789 for flicker and IEC TR 62471 for blue-light hazard. [src1, src6, src8]

 Best Value: Quntis Monitor Light Bar PRO+ (~$70) — Check price

 The Quntis PRO+ delivers most of the BenQ experience at roughly one-third the price.
-Its Ra95 CRI rating matches BenQ's >95 spec for practical color accuracy.
-Auto-dimming via ambient light sensor, a wireless remote with stepless dimming, and a 2-hour auto-off timer prevent leaving lights on overnight.
-The 20.1-inch bar (51cm) covers wide desks effectively at ≥1200 lux.
-Compatible with curved and ultrawide monitors via its upgraded weighted clip. [src1, src2]
+Its Ra95 CRI rating matches BenQ's Ra>95 spec for practical colour accuracy.
+Auto-dimming via ambient light sensor (double-click the remote), a wireless remote with stepless dimming across 3000–6500K, and a 2-hour auto-off timer prevent leaving lights on overnight.
+The 20.1-inch bar (51 cm) covers wide desks effectively at ≥1200 lux — the widest bar on this card alongside the RGB Pro+.
+Its upgraded weighted clip with front-and-rear double adjustment covers panel thicknesses from 0.12" to 2.36" (3–60 mm) and adds a 45° rotation shaft, which is what makes it work on curved and ultrawide monitors; two hex keys are included to tighten the hinges.
+Powered by USB-A. [src1, src2]

 Best for Dual Monitors: BenQ ScreenBar Pro (~$139) — Check price